Claude Code vs Cursor (2026)

 Best for

-Developers who want terminal-first autonomous coding — delegate a task and let it run without staying in an IDE
+Developers who want to delegate complete coding tasks to a terminal agent and review results without staying in an IDE

 Cursor